Table of Contents

 2 | Aegadian Islands – Favignana ⛱

-On the next day we went for one night to Favignana island.
-Favignana is one of the three islands that, together with Levanzo and Maretimo, make up the Aegadian Islands and constitute one of the must-see places during your stay in Trapani.
-Favignana is the biggest of the 3 and the most visited because it is the best served from Trapani.
+The next day, we spent one night on Favignana island.
+Favignana is one of the three islands that, together with Levanzo and Maretimo, make up the Aegadian Islands and are must-see places during your stay in Trapani.
+It is the biggest of the three and the most visited because it is the best served from Trapani.

 How to get to Favignana?